AuditeMarlow/spellbound/README.md

 and specifies it as the background image for i3lock.

 ### What's up with the name?
-Ever been locked out of your computer?
-Yeah that feeling.
+Ever been locked out of your device?
+I figured the name would sum up the feeling.

 ### Show it to me!
 When invoked, it'll leave you with a screen similar to: